hybridsjs/hybrids/README.md

 #### Promises

-An expression can not return a promise, but the library support it by the `html.resolve` helper method.
+Expression does not support promises, but the library support them by the `html.resolve` method.

 #### `html.resolve(promise, placeholder, delay = 200)`